If you’re looking to rent or buy a property in Spain, then one of your largest outgoings after rent or mortgage payments is likely to be energy costs.

 The cost of energy will have a large impact, particularly if energy prices continue to rise.
 But, how can you know how much energy your home will consume?

-This is where Energy Performance Certificates come in.
-We will answer all your questions about Energy Performance Certificates including: what they are, how they help you and how they can save you money.
+This is where Energy Performance Certificates (EPC) come in.
+We will answer all your questions about Energy Performance Certificates including what they are, how they help you and how they can save you money.